Buenos Aires Argentina Guide

 Cuarto Kilo of Gelato from Un Altra Volta in Recoleta

-Out of all the ice cream parlors I have tried in Buenos Aires, Un Altra Volta in Recoleta is certainly the best quality so far.
+Of all the ice cream parlors in Buenos Aires, Un Altra Volta in Recoleta is certainly up there in the cream of the crop.
 And this is in a city where the ice cream is some of the best in the world, due to the heavy Italian influence here.

 “…the nutshell difference between gelato and ice cream…?
 Gelato has no air whipped into it, even top of the line premium ice creams have some, and lower quality ones have lots.
 Gelato does not generally contain cream, it uses whole milk, and contains more eggs.
 This results in a treat that is lower in fat (generally 3-6% versus ice cream’s 11-15%) but denser in texture, more intensity of flavor, and it’s served at a slightly warmer temperature to make it soft enough to scoop, yet, because of the egg versus cream thing, it doesn’t tend to drip all over as quickly.”

-She also adds that the lower fat content in gelato makes it less filling, so you can eat a lot more, and make up for the fact that it is less fattening than helado / ice cream! :)
+Note that the lower fat content in gelato makes it less filling, so you can eat a lot more, and make up for the fact that it is less fattening than regular ice cream.

 Gelato from the gods